 Attacks are made by rolling a d20.
 If the result is equal to or greater than the target's armor rating, the hit is successful.
-Successful hits are usually followed by a damage roll, using a d6.
-The result is subtracted from the target's hit point total.
+Successful hits are usually followed by either a damage roll, using a d6, or a called shot.